-High costs, security issues, features you don’t need, and poor call quality are all common complaints with some cloud PBX systems.
+High costs, security issues, features you don’t need, and poor call quality are all common complaints with small business cloud PBX systems.
 How do you decipher which provider is the best?
 Fear not!
 We are here to help, and have put together an article highlighting some of the best cloud PBX providers for small business.
 Every cloud PBX provider has its strengths and weaknesses, so we put together an all-encompassing post to have as much helpful information in one place as possible.

 But first things first, let’s explain what some benefits and common issues businesses have with cloud PBX solutions.